statechannels/statechannels/packages/nitro-protocol/docs/quick-start.md

 4. Deposits (ETH and/or Tokens) are then made against the `channelId`, by interfacing with the relevant AssetHolder contracts.
 5. Participants exchange state updates and the default outcome is updated.
 6. In the case of inactivity, participants may call `forceMove` on the adjudicator
-7. Either the dispute will be resolved and the channel continues (goto 5) or the channel is finalized.
-Otherwise if all participants agree to close the channel, it can be finalized more cheaply.
+   - Either the dispute will be resolved and the channel continues (goto 5) or
+   - The challenge times out (goto 8).
+7. If all participants agree to close the channel, they may each sign an `isFinal = true` state and submit this via the `conclude` method.
+8. The channel is finalized.
-8. The outcome is pushed from the Adjudicator to the AssetHolders by calling `pushOutcome`.
+9. The outcome is pushed from the Adjudicator to the AssetHolders by calling `pushOutcome`.
-9. Funds are released from the AssetHolders.
+10. Funds are released from the AssetHolders.

 In this example, assets are held on chain **directly** against the state channel.
 The state channel is said to be directly funded, a situation we represent thus: